 Celebrating can be as simple as calling out an accomplishment in a weekly all-hands meeting and clapping for the team that accomplished their goal, or it can mean taking the team on an adventure or outing.
 What is appropriate for a given company depends on your culture – the important part is building your own rituals around acknowledging and celebrating the large and small victories alike.

-Regardless of the size of the victory, recognition has to be memorable and meaningful.
-Recognition reinforces the fact that an employee’s contribution matters and encourages them to keep working hard.
+Regardless of the size of the victory, employee recognition has to be memorable and meaningful.
+Employee recognition reinforces the fact that an employee’s contribution matters and encourages them to keep working hard.
 It rewards positive behavior and drives every employee to perform at their best.

 However, an occasional “thank you” or generic gift card does not go far enough to make employees feel valued.
 They take minimal effort to deliver and are in no way personalized, which makes them forgettable and thus a waste of money.